kjellhar/pres/ntnu-24/md/05-the-process.md

 --
 ## Risk assessment
-- How can it be damaged
+- How can it be damaged?
-- How do we avoid tamper protection
+- How do we avoid tamper protection?
 - Identify high risk operations
-    - What are the consequences of failure
+    - What are the consequences of failure?
 - Identify the lowest risk operation that have a good chance at success
 - Identify "Points of no return"